Xiaomi is a well-established brand in China, and the last few years is making efforts to penetrate to Europe and US.

-Although it does not have many keys, the way it handles all Android TV functions is unique.
+Although it does not have many keys, the way it handles all Android TV functions is spot on.
 Except from the round navigation controls, sound controls and the extra home button and back keys, you will find another one for voice control.
-Google’s implementation is nothing short from great and this makes the experience using the remote truly one of a kind.
+Google’s implementation is nothing short from great and this makes the experience using the remote truly a unique one.
 (Just make sure your accent is more… US than EN :p )

 Remote connects to MI Box via BT so no worries with direct contact.

 Overall quality of both Mi Box and its remote is almost excellent.

 The graphical user interface is the best we have ever seen in an Android media box.

 Mi Box is fully licensed for Android TV, and we are facing a modern, stylish but at the same time minimal and user friendly interface.

 At the top, Google makes sure to show you news and videos of your liking (based on your history) and below you will find ,per row, big icons for every application or game installed per category.

 There is only one main page and this makes things easier since you will not have to navigate too many screens to find what you want.